-Someone with a twitching lip will experience quick and involuntary movements or trembling sensations in their lip.
-It can result from a high caffeine intake, a potassium deficiency, and other causes.
+Someone with a twitching lip will experience quick and involuntary movements or trembling sensations that usually occur in the lower or upper lip separately.
+It can result from a high caffeine intake, potassium deficiency, and more.

 Lip twitching is the result of a miscommunication between the lip nerve and the muscles it controls.
 This could be due to everyday things, such as too much caffeine.
 However, it could also be a sign of something more serious.